telefonicaid/tartare/README.md

 Note that the wrapped functions can still be invoked asynchronously if called with a callback.

-If you include synchronous functions in your step library, prevent `synchronize` from being applied to them by adding an attribute named `dontSync` with a truthy value.
+If you include synchronous functions in your *step library*, prevent `synchronize` from being applied to them by adding an attribute named `dontSync` with a truthy value.

 ```javascript